-32 The Science-Based Targets (SBT) initiative is a partnership between CDP, the UN Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
+34 The Science-Based Targets (SBT) initiative is a partnership between CDP, the UN Global Compact, the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
 The initiative (1) identifies and promotes best practice emissions reduction and net zero targets in alignment with climate science, (2) provides technical assistance and expert resources to companies that set science-based targets in alignment with the latest climate science, (3) assembles a team of experts to provide companies with independent assessment and validation of targets.
 More information can be found at https://sciencebasedtargets.org/about-us.

-- Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.
+- A better weighted average ESG profile than its benchmark, calculated over a rolling three-year period; - Zero exposure to companies facing ESG controversies of maximum severity on environmental or social issues; - Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.